lian0090/simuPoisson/README.md

 This is currently only for F2 populations.

-     (1) For each chrosome, number of cross-over events is sampled from a truncated Poisson distribution (2) For each coss-over events, the position of this event on the chrosome is sampled from a uniform distribution along the chrosome intervals.
-The restrition is that two cross-over events need to be 20 cM distance from each other.
+For each chromosome, a random haplotype was sampled as either from parent A or parent B, with crossing over occurring at random.
+The expected number of crossovers (L) in this haplotype was the length of the chromosome in Morgans, whereas the observed number of crossovers for the haplotype was sampled from a Poisson distribution with a mean of L (with restrictions that the number of cross-over should be confined to the 0.025 and 0.975 quantile of the Poisson distribution).
+Crossover positions were randomly sampled along a chromosome according to a uniform distribution.
+To account for interference, two adjacent crossovers were arbitrarily assumed to be at least 10 cM from each other.

 ## Install
 If `devtools` is not installed, install devtools first.